jstromsoe/reach-docs/docs/quickstart.md

 If your device supports Bonjour discovery, you can access Reach with "reach.local" address.
 However, with two devices on the network only one will respond to "reach.local".

+Read more on resolving IP addresses in the [ReachView section](reachview-app.md).

 ### Working with ReachView app

+#### Interface walkthrough

+Open a web browser on your smartphone, tablet or laptop and type IP address of Reach in the address bar.
+ReachView consists of three main tabs: **Status**, **Config**, **Logs**. **Status** will show current satellite levels, solution status and coordinates. **Config** tab is used to set RTK parameters like positioning mode, set correction input interfaces and more. **Logs** tab keeps links to raw data logs, stored on the device and keeps the self-update button.
+By default, Reach starts as a rover and is stopped.

 #### Updating ReachView